joelwk/chanscope-knowledge-agents/api/README_REQUESTS.md

 - `"Give me threads from the last hour"`
 - `"Show posts from yesterday containing crypto"`
 - `"Find messages from the last 3 days by author john"`
-- `"Get threads from board tech about AI from this week"`
+- `"Get content from source X about AI from this week"`
 - `"Show messages containing machine learning from this month"`

 #### Supported Time Filters